duncanbradley/duncanbradley.github.io/index.md

 ### Recent Activities

+#### May 2022
+  * Presented *The Effects of Design Choices in Data Visualisation*, a talk about psychological research on visual presentations of data, at DNEP for Dummies (University of Manchester).

 #### March 2022
   * Presented my research  *The Influence of Blank Space and Axis Range on Perceived Magnitude in Data Visualisations* at the [Experimental Psychology Society's](https://eps.ac.uk) Spring Meeting (Keele University).
 Awarded Grindley Grant for conference attendance.